Starrainx/gridsome-forestry-starter/journal/about-me.md

 excerpt: ''

 ---
 Hi, my name is Xingyu Wang, aka Claire Wang, from China.
+Xingyu means star and rain in Chinese, so this is where the site name Starrain comes from.

 Currently I'm studying biology and visual art at University of Sydney.